 Teens & Adults

 Did you know that not all wisdom teeth need to come out?
-Wisdom teeth get their name by being the last teeth to come in during young adulthood, and usually erupt between 18-25.
-They can come in without causing problems, however if they start causing, pain, infection, cysts, tumors, damage to other teeth, or gum disease your dentist may recommend removal.
+Wisdom teeth get their name by being the last teeth to come in during young adulthood, usually erupting between ages 18-25.
+They can come in without causing problems, however, if they start causing, pain, infection, cysts, tumors, damage to other teeth, or gum disease your dentist may recommend removal.

 Depending on how the teeth are coming in, and how far along they are your regular dentist may be able to do the procedure in-office, or may have to refer you to an oral surgeon